MichalLytek/type-graphql/docs/interfaces.md

 The only difference is that we have to let TypeGraphQL know that this `ObjectType` is implementing the `InterfaceType`.
 We do this by passing the param `({ implements: IPerson })` to the decorator.
 If we implement multiple interfaces, we pass an array of interfaces like so: `({ implements: [IPerson, IAnimal, IMachine] })`.

-We can also omit the decorators since the GraphQL types will be copied from the interface definition - this way we don't have to maintain two definitions and just rely on TypeScript type checking for correct interface implementation.
+We can also omit the decorators since the GraphQL types will be copied from the interface definition - this way we won't have to maintain two definitions and solely rely on TypeScript type checking for correct interface implementation.

 Be aware that when our object type is implementing a GraphQL interface type, **we have to return an instance of the type class** in our resolvers.
 Otherwise, `graphql-js` will not be able to detect the underlying GraphQL type correctly.

 ## Examples

-For more advanced usage examples of interfaces (and types inheritance), e.g. with query returning an interface type, got to [this examples folder](https://github.com/19majkel94/type-graphql/tree/master/examples/interfaces-inheritance).
+For more advanced usage examples of interfaces (and type inheritance), e.g. with query returning an interface type, got to [this examples folder](https://github.com/19majkel94/type-graphql/tree/master/examples/interfaces-inheritance).